captbaritone/hashbin/README.md

 2. We store this encoded content in the hash of the URL.
 This segment of the URL has the unique property of not being sent to the server.

-## Doesn't this make the URL's super long?
+## Doesn't this make the URLs super long?

 Yes.
 However, in this age of URL shorteners, this is increasingly not a problem.